Azure/Azure-Sentinel/Solutions/AtlassianJiraAudit/Playbooks/Sync-Incidents/readme.md

 ![Automation Rule](https://raw.githubusercontent.com/Azure/Azure-Sentinel/master/Playbooks/Sync-IncidentsWithJIRA/Images/Sentinel%20-%20Automation%20Rule.png)

 ## Conclusion
-After this solution, you are able to work on Azure Sentinel incidents while staying in your trusted ITSM tool.
+After this solution, you are able to work on Microsoft Sentinel incidents while staying in your trusted ITSM tool.
 This tool should take care of any previous synchronization issues between the JIRA and Sentinel.

 For any issues with the tool or requested improvements, feel free to create an issue on Github or contact me through [Twitter](https://twitter.com/thijslecomte).